 If you're really worried about the high ATAR cut-offs, there are two different streams you could enter through that may lower your academic requirements slightly.

-If neither of these streams apply to you, you'll have to suck it up and work really hard in high school!
+If neither of these streams apply to you, you will need to work hard in high school and achieve exceptional results.

 One of the biggest differences between Australian medical schools and New Zealand medical schools is flexibility.

-1. Undergraduate: Directly from high school, UMAT usually needed
+- Undergraduate: Directly from high school, UCAT usually needed

-These are the bare minimums you need.
-Usually a 90%+ is required to be competitive at most universities but if you are interested in the top tier unis like UNSW, you need to score around 98%.
-Your best bet is to aim for the 95% and this should make you very competitive.
+For the UCAT, usually a 90%+ is required to be competitive at most universities but if you are interested in the top tier universities like UNSW, you need to score around 98%.
+Your best bet is to aim for 95% - this should make you very competitive.

-Now that you know about the undergraduate UMAT requirements, it's time to find out more about the graduate pathway.
+Now that you know about the undergraduate UCAT requirements, it's time to find out more about the graduate pathway.